TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 7/Leviticus 7.36.md

 ---

-which Jehovah commanded to be given them of the children of Israel, in the day that he anointed them.
-It is [their] portion for ever throughout their generations.
+which Yahweh commanded to be given them of the children of Israel, in the day that he anointed them.
+It is their portion forever throughout their generations.